VisionSystemsInc/docker_blueprints/README.rst

 ..         ``PYTHON_VERSION``            Build tiny-cuda-nn for this python version
 ..         ``TINYCUDANN_VERSION``        tiny-cuda-nn version to build from source
 ..         ``TCNN_CUDA_ARCHITECTURES``   Build tiny-cuda-nn for these CUDA architectures
-..         ``TORCH_KEEP_WHEEL``          When set to ``1``, do not delete the downloaded torch wheel
 ..         ``TORCH_VERSION``             Build tiny-cuda-nn for this CUDA-enabled torch version
 ..         ``VSI_RECIPE_REPO``           VSI docker recipe repo
 ========== ============================= ====

 Compiles Tiny CUDA Neural Networks (tiny-cuda-nn) wheel for use in python.
 See [github repo](https://github.com/NVlabs/tiny-cuda-nn) for usage details.

-A container using the tinu-cuda-nn wheel must have installed appropriate versions of pytorch and CUDA.
-Setting the tiny-cuda-nn blueprint argument ``TORCH_KEEP_WHEEL: 1`` lets users avoid re-download of the large torch wheel.
+A container using the tinu-cuda-nn wheel must have appropriate versions of pytorch and CUDA installed.

 .. code-block:: Dockerfile